Kipkore29/Kipkore29/README.md

 - 👋 Hi, I’m japhet Kipkore29
 - 👀 I’m a programmer and iam looking forward to advance to higher levels
 - 🌱 I’m currently learning HTML5, CSS3, JAVA SCRIPT
-- 💞️ I’m looking to collaborate on to make sure that my dreams are achieved
+- 💞️ I’m looking to collaborate with IWF facilitators to make sure that my dreams are achieved

 <!---